 Circling is an authentic relating practice that fosters deeper, more meaningful connections with ourselves and others.
 Put simply, circling is a different way of having a conversation.
 Unlike our typical way of communicating which draws on memory and pulls us back into the past or forward into the future, Circling brings us to the knife’s edge of the present moment.
 It is concerned with what it is like to be together right here and right now.
 Circling is sometimes seen as an interpersonal meditation that calls us to be simultaneously present with our experience and the experience of others.

-Initially created by Guy Sengstock – an artist, philosopher, and visionary from the Bay Area – the circling modality has since been picked up and tweaked by various organizations.
+Initially discovered by Guy Sengstock – an artist, philosopher, and visionary from the Bay Area – the circling modality has since been picked up and tweaked by various organizations.
 Some of the top organizations teaching circling today include Sengstock’s circling institute, circling europe, and authentic revolution.

 Both assertive and yielding types will find that circling pulls them out of their comfort zones.
 Those who are naturally more direct are challenged to let go of control.
 While those who are naturally more passive are called to jump into the driver’s seat and grab a hold of the wheel.
 In this way, Circling opens us up to a more wholesome way of being in which we are both giving and receiving, leading and being led, challenging and being challenged.
 In Circling communities this way of being is often called Surrendered Leadership.

 Surrendered leadership is a paradox that invites us to integrate our individual experience within the experience of the collective whole.
 It is about opening fully to yourself and others.
 It calls us to not only transcend our personal agendas but to also include them.
 To surrender we must let go into the mystery that lies within us and between us, allowing things to emerge as they do instead of how we think they should.
 We are both leading by voicing our unique experience and surrendering to the way that it is received and integrated by the whole.